 You’d think one cancer scare let alone several would prompt me to eat better, but old habits die hard, sugar is eight times more addictive than cocaine, and I hail from a family of alcoholics, including a mother and grandmother who drank themselves into an early grave for reasons I’ll save for my memoir.
 Thankfully, aside from swilling fuzzy navels and other peach nectar-flavored cocktails in bars between ages 19 and 21 when it was illegal and fun to see if I’d get carded, I never developed a taste for liquor.
 Three weeks before my first mammogram, lawyers who flew me to Napa Valley to entertain clients shook their head as I drank some of the finest wines in the world and grimaced at every sip.

-Sugar, on the other hand, should have sent me to rehab decades ago.
+Sugar, on the other hand, should’ve sent me to rehab decades ago.
 After growing up in a sweet-free home with a diabetic-since-birth younger brother, I made up for lost time by stashing Little Debbie snack cakes in dresser drawers the second I passed my driver’s test.
-Binge eating didn’t stop my mentally handicapped, epileptic, and diabetic sibling from suffering grand mal seizures as he slept or spending weeks in the hospital, nor did it prevent my father from slapping, punching, and choking my defenseless 5-foot-3 mother on a near-daily basis.
+Binge eating didn’t stop my mentally handicapped, epileptic, and diabetic sibling from suffering grand mal seizures as he slept, nor did it prevent my father from slapping, punching, and choking my 5-foot-3 mother on a near-daily basis.
 But shoveling sugar down my throat did keep me from telling him to turn down the f_cking TV, so he could hear whether his son was swallowing his tongue upstairs.
 It also kept me from defending my mom as I did when I was 9 and big, bad bowhunter Billybob shoved my shoulders against the refrigerator and snarled at me to keep my mouth shut or he’d shut it for me.

 When I moved out, I packed my coping mechanism among my clothes, shoes, and stuffed animals and referred to it often while living with my 26-year-old porn-addicted Mac geek boyfriend whose mom paid his bills from their joint checking account until the day he absconded to Columbus without a note and stuck me with rent and utilities I couldn’t afford.